-At the end of the construction period in June 2015, the Company concluded that the New Lease of the New Building did not meet "sale-leaseback" criteria; therefore, the asset and obligation recognized during construction will remain recorded in the Company's consolidated balance sheets.
-As of December 31, 2015, the completed building and normal tenant improvements under the lease have been reclassified from construction in progress to buildings and leasehold improvements, respectively.
-The Company accounts for the New Lease of the New Building as a financing with the associated lease payments allocated between the New Building and the underlying parcel of land on a relative fair value basis.
-Rent expense attributed to the underlying parcel of land, and representing the imputed cost to lease the land, is accounted for on a straight-line basis as the land element is an operating lease.
+If the New Lease of the New Building does not meet "sale-leaseback" criteria, the asset and obligation recognized during construction will remain recorded in the Company's consolidated balance sheets.
+The Company will account for the New Lease of the New Building as a financing with the associated lease payments allocated between the New Building and the underlying parcel of land on a relative fair value basis.
+Rent expense attributed to the underlying parcel of land, and representing the imputed cost to lease the land, will be accounted for on a straight-line basis as the land element will be considered an operating lease.
+Although the Company will not begin making lease payments pursuant to the New Lease until the renovations to the Existing Building and construction of the New Building are completed, the portion of the lease obligation attributed to the underlying parcel of land will be deemed to have commenced on the date construction of the New Building began.

-Lease payments attributed to the New Building are allocated between principal and interest expense using the effective interest method.
+Lease payments attributed to the New Building will be allocated between principal and interest expense using the effective interest method.
 The principal portion of the lease payment attributed to the New Building is reflected as a principal reduction of the financing obligation.
-In addition, the asset, which represents the total estimated cost of construction of the New Building at the end of the construction period, is being depreciated over the initial ten-year term of the New Lease to its expected residual value.
+In addition, the asset, which represents the total estimated cost of construction of the New Building at the end of the construction period, will be depreciated over the initial term of the New Lease to its expected residual value.
 At the conclusion of the New Lease, the Company will de-recognize both the net book value of the asset and the unamortized portion of the financing obligation.
-The amount of asset depreciation and financing obligation amortization is structured at the outset such that the remaining residual book value of the asset is equal to the remaining financing obligation at the end of the lease term.
+The amount of asset depreciation and financing obligation amortization is structured at the outset such that the remaining residual book value of the asset is always equal to or less than the remaining financing obligation at the end of the lease term.
+If the remaining financing obligation is greater than the residual book value of the asset at the end of the lease term, the Company will recognize a gain at the end of the lease term.
+The Company currently does not expect to recognize a gain at the conclusion of the New Lease.

-As of December 31, 2015, the Company had recognized \$19.9 million as the value of the New Building offset by accumulated depreciation of \$0.3 million and a financing obligation in the amount of \$10.6 million, net of a \$9.3 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheet.
-As of December 31, 2016, the Company had recognized \$18.9 million as the value of the New Building offset by accumulated depreciation of \$0.8 million and a financing obligation of \$10.0 million, net of a \$9.1 million deposit paid directly to the landlord, as part of other liabilities in its consolidated balance sheet.
+At December 31, 2014, the Company had recognized \$13.1 million in estimated project costs associated with the construction of the New Building as part of construction-in-progress and a financing obligation in the amount of \$10.4 million, net of a \$2.7 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheets.
+The Company expects to recognize an additional \$8.6 million in project costs associated with the construction of the New Building and an additional financing obligation of \$1.3 million, net of \$7.3 million in deposits to be paid directly to the landlord.